Save Money and Reduce Waste with Reusable Ostomy Supplies

 Anoniem18

 Hi Sooziq, glad you and others responded.
-Never had so many comments to any blog.
-I briefly checked on Marlen's website, but couldn't find any.
+I've never had so many comments on any blog.
+I briefly checked Marlen's website, but couldn't find anything.
 The blog was really started because of some incidents I heard about, about running out of supplies.
-I find leaks mostly occur due to the skin not being perfectly clean, which is sometimes hard to do when you have a stoma which behaves like a 2-year-old child: don't do that means he/she will, mainly he.
+I find leaks mostly occur due to the skin not being perfectly clean, which is sometimes hard to do when you have a stoma that behaves like a 2-year-old child: telling him/her not to do something means he/she will, mainly he.
 I suspect the reusable flanges have gone the same way as the dodo bird and cloth diapers.
 LOL

 Anoniem18